openstax/raise-ai-spikes/ai-content-tools/README.md

 ```

 8. Open your Apps Script project and use [these steps](https://developers.google.com/workspace/add-ons/how-tos/testing-editor-addons) to run a test deployment with a Google doc of your choice

+**NOTE:** When you navigate to `Extensions --> Apps Script name --> Open tools` the first time, you'll be asked to accept permissions.
+The tools should appear after you accept and attempt to open them again.